 Fellowships are typically awarded for an academic semester or, in some cases, for an entire academic year.
 Only the Bosch Fellowships in Public Policy may be for shorter stays of six to eight weeks.
 Fellowship benefits include round-trip airfare, housing at the Academy, partial board, and a stipend of $5,000 per month.
 The Academy’s furnished apartments at the Hans Arnhold Center are suitable for individuals and couples; accommodations are available for families with children at the Hans Arnhold Center or at nearby apartments.
 All fellows are expected to reside at the Hans Arnhold Center during the entire term of the award.

-Fellowships are restricted to candidates who are based permanently in the US (US citizenship is not required and American expatriates are not eligible).
-Candidates in academic disciplines must have completed a doctorate at the time of application.
-The Academy gives priority to the scholarly merit and significance of the proposal rather than the project’s specific relevance to Germany.
-Although it is helpful to explain how a Berlin residency might contribute to the project’s further development, candidates need not be working on German topics.
+Fellowships are restricted to candidates based permanently in the US.
+US citizenship is not required, and American expatriates are not eligible.
+Candidates in academic disciplines are expected to have completed a doctorate at the time of application.
+Applicants working in most other fields – such as journalism, law, filmmaking, or public policy – must have equivalent professional degrees.
+Writers must have published at least one book at the time of application.
+Although it is helpful to explain how a Berlin residency would contribute to further professional development, candidates need not be working on German topics.